 The American Immigration Lawyers’ Association website has an attorney directory that is searchable by location, specialty, location, and languages spoken.

 Corporate Counsel’s In-House Counsel Directory provides listings of the "go-to" law firms for the top 500 companies, including in-house law departments as well as firms specializing in litigation, intellectual property, and labor & employment.

 The U.S. Patent and Trademark Office web site contains an up-to-date directory of patent attorneys.
 The directory is arranged by state/territory and there are links to foreign and military addresses.

 IV.
 Women and Minority Attorney Listings

 Web sites for specialized bar associations for women and minorities include the National Bar Association, founded in 1925 by African-American attorneys, the National Asian Pacific American Bar Association, and the National Association of Women Lawyers.
 While most of these specialized bar sites contain directories, they are accessible only to registered members.

 Most of the web sites listed at the beginning of this guide for finding attorneys and law firms include international listings.
-A list of additional print directories is compiled below.
+Additional print directories are listed below.